-1.6 Candidates use technology effectively to design, implement, and assess learning experiences; propose solutions, forge new understandings, solve problems, and imagine possibilities by making content relevant to learners in both face-to-face and virtual environments.
+1.6 Candidates use technology effectively to design, implement, and assess learning experiences; propose solutions, forge new understandings, solve problems, and imagine possibilities by making content relevant to learners in both face to face and virtual environments.

 Narrative highlights knowledge and skills learned through coursework on use of technology to incorporate critical thinking skills in the curriculum's learning goals.
-Supporting evidence shall include 3 cycles of data from TIAI indicator 6 with the following: brief analysis of data findings and how data was used to improve the program.
+Supporting evidence shall include 3 cycles of data from TIAI indicator 6 and IoSL indicators 1.2, 4.3, and 4.4 with the following: brief analysis of data findings and how data was used to improve the program.
 Include data chart using the conventions as cited in 1.3 for reporting data by using a comparison point benchmark.
 If program is small, compare scores with EPP data.
 If program is large with multiple campuses, use combined program data as baseline and report additional columns disaggregated by campus (add additional 3 columns for each campus).